We’re back with Part 2 of the Demystifying Social Media Series. Today, Bec Zacher from Blogger’s Bazaar will be taking the reigns.

 “Social media is not just about driving traffic to your blog, it’s about storytelling and inviting people into your journey, not just screaming at them about what you have to sell or offer.”

 Here are some great examples of inspiring Instagram feeds that capture this sentiment perfectly.

 This is the big questions most bloggers want answers to.
 How do I get more people following me?
 How do I build my network?

 There are a few ways to do this:

 - Contribute to someone else’s hashtag – Join in and take part in a challenge such as those listed above.
 This a a great way to connect with others on Instagram and to get your images seen by others who may love your style and start to follow you.

 - Interact – Don’t just have a one-way mentality when it comes to Instagram, get out there among the feed and comment, and like other people’s images.
+This means people will (hopefully) start liking your images too, if they’re not, you can always buy automatic Instagram likes.
 Truly connecting with others will make them interested in what you are sharing too.